Symptoms of Parkinson disease can be: –

 Make sure that you meet with the movement disorders neurologist, neurosurgeon, neuropsychologist, psychiatrist and nurses who will be involved in your care.
 Try to make the list of questions about DBS before the surgical procedure starts and make sure they will be answered to your satisfaction level.
 It’s always advisable to get your answers which are coming to the mind regarding the surgery.

 Try to connect with patients who have already been through the surgical procedure, you can take the help from the center’s staff in contacting them.
 They can share their positive or negative experiences which could support you in preparing before Deep Brain Stimulation surgery.
-Apart from their feedbacks you can also ask about the DBS surgery cost as it varies from center to center and country to country respectively.
+Apart from their feedback you can also ask about the DBS surgery cost as it varies from center to center and country to country respectively.

 There are few suggested questions you can ask during your visit to the DBS center: